 When should you take this test?

-You can take this test if you are curious about where you might fall on the autism spectrum or experiencing symptoms that you believe may be related to Autism Spectrum Disorders.
-However, if you suspect that you or someone else may have an Autism Spectrum Disorder, it is crucial to seek a professional diagnosis.
+You can take this test if you are curious about where you might fall on the autism spectrum.
+You may be experiencing symptoms that you believe are related to Autism Spectrum Disorders.
+You should seek a professional diagnosis if you suspect autism in yourself or someone else.
+Getting a professional diagnosis is crucial.

 Why is this test important?

-This test is important because it can provide initial insights into whether an individual may be experiencing symptoms related to Autism Spectrum Disorders.
+This test is important.
+It can provide initial insights into whether an individual may be experiencing symptoms related to Autism Spectrum Disorders.
 It can be a starting point for individuals seeking a professional diagnosis.

 How does the test work?